Skip to content

 First of all, the release of prostaglandin hormones that allows the cervix to ripen for birth can also trigger muscle contractions and relaxations.
 This may cause pre-labor diarrhea, mid-labor poop, or both.
 Secondly, your baby’s position can put pressure on your colon and sacral nerve, making you feel very much like you need to poop.
 Finally, pushing the baby out engages the exact same muscles (the abs and intercostal muscles) that are used for having a bowel movement.
 In fact, your healthcare team may even encourage you to push as if you are pooping.
 The reality is that pooping is often inevitable.
 It’s also a reality that when you’re gasping and moaning and pushing out a baby, you won’t really care too much.
 Priorities tend to shift during childbirth.

-7. There may be lots of people you don’t know in the room when you deliver.
+7. There may be lots of people you don’t know in the room when you deliver your baby.

 Throughout your labor, particularly during pushing, you may notice a variety of individuals coming in and out of the room.
 Several nurses will be monitoring you, and your doctor (if they’re on call) will arrive at the end to deliver your infant.
 Before the big day, discuss with your healthcare provider how deliveries are handled and what to expect.

-8. It’s one of the most surreal experiences you’ll ever have.
+8. Giving birth is one of the most surreal experiences you’ll ever have.

 Even after reading through this list and researching every piece of information you can find on childbirth, there’s nothing that can really fully prepare you for the experience.
 You’ll probably feel shocked and relieved when they finally put that warm little baby in your arms.
 It’s truly unlike anything you’ve ever experienced.